mountainflock/ts_exercises/README.md

 # TypeScript assignments

-Basic TypeScript assignments I performed as a first step of programming learning.
+Basic TypeScript assignments I performed as a first step of learning to code.
 Each solution is accompanied by a short comment with the original assignment text.
 [Assignment list](https://git.sr.ht/~disolovyov/assignments).

 ### Includes the following topics (in order of execution):